mortezakowkabi/jcb-persian-documentation/002-Intro-to-JCB.md

 >
 > * `VARCHAR(255)` stores short text.
 > * `NOT NULL` makes it required.
-> * `Modelling Method` lets you choose JSON/base64/encryption options, but “Default” is fine here.
+> * `Modelling Method` lets you choose JSON/base64/encryption options, but "Default" is fine here.

 ---